vivz753/ComputerGraphics/CSE167x/hw0-linux_osx/README.md

 # Homework 0
-Just run `make` to test if your computer's environment is set up
+Just run `make` followed by `./mytest3`

+If everything runs smoothly, your computer environment is set up.